 Implementation of the CSODS and related design and construction shall be guided by the Complete Streets Plan, as well as City engineering standards, construction specifications, design guides, and the Burbank Municipal Code ("BMC").
+All alterations and improvements required by these CSODS shall comply with related Americans with Disabilities Act (ADA) requirements.
 Any improvements in the public right-of-way must be designed and constructed in accordance with Burbank Public Works Department requirements, including but not limited to, compliance with the following engineering standards and specifications:

 - City of Burbank Public Works Standard Plans - California Manual on Uniform Traffic Control Devices (California MUTCD) 2014 Edition Revision 6, or latest edition - 2021 edition of the Standard Specifications for Public Works Construction ("Greenbook"), including all supplements and accompanying Standard Plans, issued by Public Works Standards, Inc., and any City-issued amendments thereto.
-These Standard Specifications shall control the construction materials and construction methods for construction in the public right-of-way. - State of California Department of Transportation ("Caltrans") 2022 Standard Plans
+These Standard Specifications shall control the construction materials and construction methods for construction in the public right-of-way.

-- Caltrans 2022 Standard Specifications (this is a Reference Specification for the construction of traffic control devices and equipment) - Caltrans Highway Design Manual 7th Edition, or latest edition
+- State of California Department of Transportation ("Caltrans") 2022 Standard Plans - Caltrans 2022 Standard Specifications (this is a Reference Specification for the construction of traffic control devices and equipment) - Caltrans Highway Design Manual 7th Edition, or latest edition